oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value `vendor_fix` indicates that the remediation contains information about an official fix that is issued by the original author of the affected product.
 Unless otherwise noted, it is assumed that this fix fully resolves the vulnerability.
 This value is mutually exclusive with `none_available` and `no_fix_planned` per product.

-The value `none_available` indicates that there is currently no fix available.
-The description SHOULD contain details about why there is no fix.
+The value `none_available` indicates that there is currently no fix or other remediation available.
+The text in field `details` SHOULD contain details about why there is no fix or other remediation.
 This value is mutually exclusive with `vendor_fix` per product.

+> An issuing party might choose to use this category to announce that a fix is currently developed.
+It is recommended that this also includes a date when a customer can expect the fix to be ready and distributed.

 The value `no_fix_planned` indicates that there is no fix for the vulnerability and it is not planned to provide one at any time.
 This is often the case when a product has been orphaned, declared end-of-life, or otherwise deprecated.
-The description SHOULD contain details about why there will be no fix issued.
+The text in field `details` SHOULD contain details about why there will be no fix issued.
 This value is mutually exclusive with `vendor_fix` per product.

 ##### 3.2.3.12.2 Vulnerabilities Property - Remediations - Date